Skip to content

 Exploring the experiences of, and barriers and facilitators to, communication with people with age-related hearing loss in community pharmacy settings

-The aim of this qualitative study is to understand the experiences of community pharmacists and people with age-related hearing loss when accessing a community pharmacy.
-The study will explore the difficulties of interaction and communication encountered from the perspectives of people with age-related hearing loss (age 50 and over) and community pharmacists – to identify barriers to effective care and suggest ways in which to improve these interactions.
+The aim of this qualitative study was to understand the experiences of community pharmacists and people with age-related hearing loss when accessing a community pharmacy.
+The study explored the difficulties of interaction and communication encountered from the perspectives of people with age-related hearing loss (age 50 and over) and community pharmacists – to identify barriers to effective care and suggest ways in which to improve these interactions.

 One in six UK adults have hearing loss or are deaf, and this number increases with age.
 People with hearing loss experience poorer health and reduced access to healthcare provision, including prescription drugs.
 In community pharmacy settings, ensuring patients can understand information about medicines is important for their safe and effective use.
 Communication regarding medicines is particularly important for older people who are more likely to experience multiple health conditions and use multiple medications daily.